EDUCAUSE Bylaws

 Section 1.
 Generally.
 The affairs of the Corporation shall be overseen by the Board of Directors.
 The Board of Directors may exercise all the powers of the Corporation.

 Section 2.
-Number and Types of Directors.
+Board Size and CEO Role.
 The number of Directors shall not be less than nine (9) and shall be determined by the Board.
-A majority of the Board shall be composed of Elected Directors, who must be Member Representatives of Regular Members.
 The President and Chief Executive Officer of the Corporation shall serve as a nonvoting member of the Board of Directors.
-The remaining Directors shall be Directors-at-Large.

-Section 7.
+Section 6.
 Resignation and Removal of Directors.
-Any Director may resign from the Board by sending their written resignation to the Chair, Secretary, or Board of Directors by mail, by facsimile transmission, or by electronic communication.
+Any Director may resign from the Board by sending their written resignation to the Chair, Secretary, or Board of Directors by mail or by electronic communication.
 Such resignation shall be effective as of the date specified by the Director in their resignation; if the date the resignation is to take effect is not specified, then the resignation shall be effective as of the date it is received by one of the identified parties.
-A Director may be removed with or without cause at any time by majority vote of the Directors in office whenever in the Directors’ judgment the best interest of the Corporation would be served thereby, provided that the Directors have at least twenty-one (21) days’ notice of the proposed removal and the Director at issue has an opportunity personally to address the Board.
+A Director may be removed with or without cause at any time by majority vote of the Directors in office whenever in the Directors’ judgment the best interest of the Corporation would be served thereby.

-Section 9.
+Section 8.
 Standard of Conduct.
 Directors must act in good faith, with care, and in the best interests of the Corporation.
-A Director must disclose to other Directors all material information not already known to them, absent a legal responsibility of confidentiality.

 Article VI: Board Meetings